Tales of the Uncanny

 Tales of the Uncanny: The Ultimate Survey for Anthology Horror will be available in virtual cinemas between November 24th-December 15th, co-presented by the Fantasia International Film Festival.
 You can find ticketing information HERE and pre-order a blu-ray copy of the doc through Severin Films during their annual Black Friday sale.
 Share your thoughts on this documentary with the Nightmare on Film Street community on Twitter, in our Official Subreddit, or in the Fiend Club Facebook Group!

-Tales Of The Uncanny Poster
+Tales of the Uncanny Poster

 Review: Tales of Uncanny — The Ultimate Survey of Anthology Horror (2020)